agentsquidflaps/picture/docs/README.md

 #### GD Library

-ALthough, WebP does work on GD library on versions lower than 2.3 (assuming WebP is enabled), it can produce odd results.
+Although, WebP does work on GD library on versions lower than 2.3 (assuming WebP is enabled), it can produce odd results.
 So it's recommended you use 2.3 or above for best results.
 GD library 2.3 is available from Ubuntu 18 and up.